felangel/bloc/docs/flutterfirebaselogintutorial.md

 ## Register Screen

-Similar to the `LoginScreen`, our `RegisterScreen` will be a `StatelessWidget` responsible for initializing and disposing the `RegisterBloc`.
+Similar to the `LoginScreen`, our `RegisterScreen` will be a `StatelessWidget` responsible for initializing and closing the `RegisterBloc`.
 It will also provide the Scaffold for the `RegisterForm`.

 Create `register/register_screen.dart` and let's implement it.